-Sorting magnetic letters is an easy, hands-on way to teach the alphabet in preschool and kindergarten.
-Use free printable magnetic letter sorting mats for this early literacy activity (grab your copy at the end of this post).
+Magnetic letter sorting is an easy, hands-on way to teach the alphabet in preschool and kindergarten.
+Use the free printable letter mats for this early literacy activity (grab your copy at the end of this post).

 One of my go-to early literacy supplies is a good set of magnetic letters.

 Full disclosure – it’s actually multiple sets of magnetic letters.

 There’s a never-ending list of magnetic letter activities to teach the alphabet, words, names, and so forth.

 Today I want to talk about just one simple method – sorting magnetic letters.

 What’s So Great About Magnetic Letters?

-Even before the children start sorting, magnetic letters are teaching.
+Even before the children start letter sorting, magnetic letters are teaching.

 To begin with, just the act of playing with and holding the magnetic letters helps teach a child.
 The letters will look different, whether by size, shape, color, or another defining characteristic.